West St. Paul

-Fluoride is added to piped public water supplies as a public health measure and the question is should you remove fluoride in water?
+Fluoride is added to piped public water supplies as a public health measure.
 Many scientists agree that adding fluoride to drinking water prevents and controls dental decay.
 Dentists universally regard fluoride as beneficial for oral health because it helps prevent tooth cavities.
 However, scientists disagree on whether ingesting fluoride directly has a negative impact on our health, many believe we should remove fluoride from drinking water.
 This controversy has led many people to prefer to filter out traces of fluoride in their drinking water, believing that there may be health risks associated with ingesting even low fluoride levels.

 We will tell you why fluoride may be harmful to you and how to remove it from your drinking water.